Latest News

 Canada will boost Arctic defenses and says it cannot rely on other countries

-Carney, in a speech delivered in Yellowknife (the capital of the Northwest Territories, and the home of Canada's Arctic Military Command), said that climate change was causing the Arctic to warm three times faster than global average.
+Carney, in a speech delivered in Yellowknife (the capital of the Northwest Territories, and the home to Canada's Arctic Military Command), said that climate change was causing the Arctic to warm three times faster than global average.

-Canada has four Arctic airfields, each of which can house six fighters.
-Around 2,000 soldiers are also scattered around the area.
+Canada has four basic?Arctic Airfields, which can each accommodate six fighters.
+Around 2,000 soldiers are scattered around the region.

 Carney will fly to Norway's north later on Thursday to observe NATO's biennial drills.
 (1 Canadian dollar = 1.3620 Canadian Dollars) (Reporting and writing by Maria Cheng, Editing by Caroline Stauffer & Edmund Klamann).